Levan polysaccharide

-Levan in the linear form with beta 2,6 glycosidic linkages.
+Levan in the linear form with β(2→6) glycosidic linkages.

-Levan in the branched from with beta 2,1 glycosidic linkages.
+Levan in the branched from with β(2→6) glycosidic linkages.

 Levan is a naturally occurring fructan present in many plants and microorganisms.
-This polymer is made up of fructose, a monosaccharide sugar, connected by 2,6 beta glycosidic linkages.
+This polymer is made up of fructose, a monosaccharide sugar, connected by β(2→6) glycosidic linkages.
 Levan can have both branched and linear structures of relatively low molecular weight.
 Branched levan forms a very small, sphere-like structure with basal chains 9 units long.
-The 2,1 branching allows methyl ethers to form and create a spherical shape.
+The β(2→1) branching allows methyl ethers to form and create a spherical shape.
 The ends of levan also tend to contain a glucosyl residue.
 Branched levan tends to be more stable than linear polysaccharides.
 However, the amount of branching and length of polymerization tends to vary among different species.
 The shortest levan is 6-kestose, a chain of two fructose molecules and a terminal glucose molecule.

 Discovery

 Levan was first discovered through research on nattō, a traditional Japanese dish.
 Natto was known as a "superfood" which promoted health and longevity in Japan during the late 1800s.
 In 1881, Edmund Oscar von Lippmann first discovered "lävulan" (levan) as the remaining gum from molasses in sugar beet production.
 Later in 1901, Greig-Smith coined the name "levan" based on the levorotatory properties of this substance in polarized light.